alexirpan/mystery-hunt-bingo/README.md

     "Rock Lobster by The B-52's gets referenced.", "Video chat program for interactive events crashes.", "Puzzle that requires physically running around.",
-    "Puzzle that requires GPS spoofing."
+    "Puzzle that requires GPS spoofing.",
+    "Puzzle that references Pokemon.",
+    "Marble League 2020 was hosted by Team Galactic.
+This is important to a puzzle.
+PLEASE BE TRUE."
 ];

 function shuffle(array) {